Date FSG prepared: 1st November 2022

 What should you do if you have a complaint?

-If your complaint is unresolved after 20 days or not resolved to your satisfaction you have the right to refer the matter to the AFCA.
+If your complaint cannot be resolved to your satisfaction within 30 days, you have the right to refer the matter to the Australian Financial Complaints Authority (AFCA).
+PIB is a member of AFCA, who provides fair and independent financial services complaint resolution that is free to customers.
 They can be contacted at:

 What arrangements do we have in place to compensate clients for losses?